The Eiger Sanction (film): Development

 In a 1976 interview with author Patrick McGilligan for Focus on Film, Eastwood described the essential problems with the novel: "The book has no ties.
 In other words, the character that is killed at the beginning has no relationship to anybody else.
 I just took it and tried to make the guy relate to the hero so the hero had some motivations.
 The way the book was written, he had no motivations for anything.
 He just went up there strictly for monetary gain, no other motivation, period."

-Believing that improvements could be made to the script, Eastwood contacted novelist Warren B. Murphy — known for his The Destroyer assassin series — in February 1974, and asked for his assistance, despite Murphy's having never read the book nor written for a film before.
+Believing that improvements could be made to the script, Eastwood contacted novelist Warren B. Murphy — known for his The Destroyer assassin series — in February 1974, and asked for his assistance, despite Murphy never having read the book nor written for a film before.
 Murphy read the novel and agreed to write the script, but he was unhappy with the novel's tone, which he believed patronized readers.
 Murphy completed a draft in late March and a revised script a month later.
 Eastwood also felt that the authenticity of the climbing sequences he envisioned would compensate for the narrative's shortcomings.

 From the beginning, Eastwood planned to shoot the mountaineering scenes on location, and that he would do his own climbing without a stunt double.
 "The challenge of it for me," he would later explain, "was to actually shoot a mountain-type film on a mountain, not on sets.
 The only ones done in the past were all done on sets; the mountains were all papier-mâché mountains."
-In late May 1974 Universal announced that Eastwood would also direct the film, and that principal photography was scheduled to start on August 1, 1974, at the Eiger mountain in Switzerland.
+In late May 1974, Universal announced that Eastwood would also direct the film, and that principal photography was scheduled to start on August 1, 1974, at the Eiger mountain in Switzerland.
 Universal vice president Jennings Lang would supervise the production.